-In our agency, and most others, our families are our first priority of ministry.
+In our agency and most others, our families are our first priority in ministry.
 Make sure, in picking an agency, that you have talked through with them how they view family and the education of your children.

 Thank you for your steps of obedience toward completing the Great Commission!